 Step 3: Screening

 The applicants selected in Step 2 are invited in for a screening which tests their language, maturity and academic level.

 Step 4: Admission

-Applicants will be notified of the outcome of their application in April.
+Applicants will receive notification of the outcome of their application by mid-April.